panva/node-oidc-provider/docs/README.md

 ### issueRefreshToken

-Helper used by the OP to decide whether a refresh token will be issued or not
+Function used to decide whether a refresh token will be issued or not